 Journal of Consciousness Exploration & Research, April 2018

 10 Pages Posted: 28 Apr 2017 Last revised: 12 Aug 2019

 Date Written: April 27, 2017

-Altered states of consciousness (ASC) induced by meditation, mind-altering drugs, hypnosis, or physiological lesion are quite an important and fascinating yet puzzling field in the investigation of modern psychology.
+Altered States of Consciousness (ASC) induced by meditation, psychedelic drugs, or physiological lesion are quite an important and fascinating field in the investigation of modern psychology.
 However, due to the difficulty in approaching subjective experiences through positive research, ASC are still puzzling and controversial.
-This paper attempts to reveal the essence of ASC in a scientific way.
+This paper attempts to develop a comprehensive framework to study ASC.

 To support this hypothesis, we develop a universal model of hallucinations to reveal the formation mechanism of different states of hallucinations: When internal false stimulations and external objective stimulations affect perception together, the changes in the relationship of their strength will result in the consistence, breakdown and re-consistence of the five senses, leading to three basic states of hallucinations (one can distinguish reality from fantasy, one cannot distinguish reality from fantasy, and reality and fantasy are totally reversed).
 This model can also explain the generation mechanism of out-of-body experiences, synesthesia and many other marvelous psychedelic phenomena in ASC.

 After that, another two essential phenomena in ASC are discussed in depth respectively: First, the mechanism of enhanced awareness is explained and its significance is explored.
 Then, the essence of Samatha in which mystical experiences occur is revealed and the actual meaning of The Tibetan Book of the Dead is brought to light.